braidchat/braid/developing.md

 (quick note until we clean this up: you can probably get by with only db-url and hmac-secret)

+Start Redis running (used for cookies & invite tokens).
+Braid currently assumes Redis is running on localhost on port 6379.

 ```bash
 # then:
 lein with-profile +chat repl